MohammadAllameh/insto/README.md

-Insto - Instagram PiP Audio Extension
+Insto - Instagram PiP Audio Extension 🚀
-Insto is a lightweight Chrome extension that enables seamless audio and video playback for Instagram videos in Picture-in-Picture (PiP) mode, even when switching tabs.
-With a sleek, user-friendly interface, Insto ensures continuous playback without interruptions, perfect for multitasking Instagram users.
+Insto is a sleek and lightweight Chrome extension that keeps your Instagram videos and audio playing seamlessly in Picture-in-Picture (PiP) mode, even when you switch tabs.
+With a modern interface and minimal resource usage, Insto is perfect for multitasking Instagram users.

-Features
+✨ Features

-Seamless PiP Playback: Automatically switches Instagram videos to PiP mode when switching tabs, ensuring uninterrupted audio and video.
+Seamless PiP Playback: Automatically enables PiP mode for Instagram videos and stories when switching tabs, ensuring uninterrupted audio and video.
-Simple On/Off Toggle: Easily enable or disable the extension with a single, stylish toggle button.
+Simple On/Off Toggle: Control the extension with a single, stylish toggle button.
-Minimal Resource Usage: Optimized for performance with a lightweight polling mechanism.
+Optimized Performance: Lightweight design with minimal CPU usage for smooth operation.
-Modern Design: A clean and modern popup interface with a professional look and feel.
+Modern UI: A clean, professional popup with a visually appealing design.

-Installation
+🛠️ Installation

-Clone or download this repository.
+Clone or download this repository:git clone https://github.com/your-username/insto-chrome-extension.git

 Open Chrome and navigate to chrome://extensions/.
 Enable Developer Mode and click Load unpacked.
 Select the folder containing the extension files.
 Ensure logo.png is included in the project folder.

-Usage
+📖 Usage

 Visit Instagram.
-Play any video or story.
+Play a video or story.
-Switch to another tab—Insto will automatically enable PiP mode to keep the audio and video playing.
+Switch to another tab—Insto will automatically enable PiP mode to keep audio and video playing.
-Use the extension popup to toggle Insto on or off.
+Open the extension popup to toggle it On or Off.

-Development
+💻 Development

-Tech Stack: HTML, JavaScript, Tailwind CSS
+Tech Stack: HTML, JavaScript, Tailwind CSS (via CDN)
-Dependencies: None (Tailwind CSS is loaded via CDN)
+Dependencies: None
-Contributing: Pull requests are welcome!
-Please follow the contribution guidelines.
+Contributing: We welcome contributions!
+Please read our CONTRIBUTING.md for guidelines.

-License
+📜 License
 Licensed under the MIT License.
-Support
+🆘 Support
-For issues or feature requests, create an issue or contact us at [rw1387rw@gmail.com].
+Found a bug or have a feature request?
+Open an issue or reach out at rw1387rw@gmail.com

+⭐ Star this repo if you find Insto useful!Happy multitasking with Instagram! 🎵